 - To reheat: Green bean casserole is best reheated in a preheated oven, for 10-12 minutes, until the sides are bubbling.
 If you’d like this quicker, just microwave it for 1-2 minutes, until hot.

-More keto appetizers and sides to try
+More vegetable sides to try

 Frequently Asked Questions